exebook/trie4d/README.md

 for a dictionary structure for some applications (think of your toy programming language, etc.).

+## Succint data sctructures

+Of course, next step in memory optimization is to use RANGE/SELECT based succint data structures.
+But although they give great memory usage reduction, they are also very much slower.
+But I want to do more tests to see how much slower exactly.

 ### Advantages of trie4d.

 As every trie it has insert/lookup time O(K) where K is the length